With this guide, you’ll learn how to analyze email headers.

 Another group of bounce-back error messages is spam-related messages, IP Blacklisted / Listed in Spam report list or sending failed due to Poor MTA reputation.
 The error indicates that the IP address of the mail server has been compromised by spammers, hackers, or virus propagators.

-If you have private email subscription or shared/reseller hosting account with us, please submit a ticket to our legal and abuse department and attach the corresponding bounce-back message to it.
+If you have private email subscription or shared/reseller hosting account with us, please submit a ticket to a corresponding department and attach the bounce-back message to it.
 Corresponding actions will be taken by us to resolve the issue.
 If you have User-Responsible VPS or Dedicated server with us you will need to delist your IP addresses with the corresponding organizations on your own.

 So email headers are very important part of the mail system and they are essential for the mail issues diagnostics.
 They help to quickly identify the servers that report the error in the chain and thus fix the issues effectively.